-iOS 5 coming this fall with a focus on cloud-based services?Alex Wagner - Deputy Managing Editor, News Desk
+iOS 5 coming this fall with a focus on cloud-based services?Alex Wagner - Editorial Director of News and Content

 After there was nary a peep on iOS 5 at Apple's iPad 2 event earlier this month, rumors sprang up claiming that we'd finally get a preview of the next iteration of iOS sometime next month.
 If a new report from the folks at TechCrunch is to be believed, though, we may have to wait until this summer to get our first peek at iOS 5.
 According to two of the site's "solid sources," Apple may unveil iOS 5 at WWDC this June, but it's likely that it won't actually be released until the fall alongside a new version of the iPad.
 The tipsters went on to say that iOS 5 will be a major overhaul of iOS and will feature a lot of cloud-based services, including a "music locker" and a location service to find friends and family.